New Orleans Show.

 Violinist (until 15) turned trumpeter (picked up older brother Leon's) as a young man played trumpet with Irving

-Red Nichols, before forming seven-piece jazz band called 'Louis Prima's New Orleans Gang', .
+Nichols, before forming seven-piece jazz band called 'Louis Prima's New Orleans Gang', . moved to New York

 the Shim Sham Club (229 Bourbon) and the 500 Club (441 Bourbon?) whose